Professor Ralph Horne provides advice to the Cities Programme’s research strategy and agenda.

 He held the positions of Director, Green Building Council of Australia from 2010-13 and Council Member, Built Environment Industry Innovation Council, Commonwealth Government, Australia from 2008-12.
 He also holds the position of Deputy Pro-Vice Chancellor Research for the College of Design and Social Context at RMIT University,

-In his executive position with the UN Global Compact – Cities Programme since 2014, Ralph has been responsible for strategy and engagement, development of the programme, governance, business planning, academic engagement, staff, resources and reporting.
+In his executive position as Director of the UN Global Compact – Cities Programme from 2014 to 2018, Ralph was responsible for strategy, governance, academic engagement and reporting.